The Delegation Deception (Part IV)

 What Nathan needed was someone who could take over responsibility for the design work in its entirety, including all the decisions about how to execute on the vision.

-Remember, the goal is that we only need to tell our Implementers “What” success looks like …
+Remember, the goal is that as long as your team knows “What” success looks like:

 • What projects should we tackle?